E Komo Mai!

 Find out more about membership HERE!

 Hear from our members!

 This commemorative video was created for the 80th anniversary of the Ko’olaupoko Hawaiian Civic Club (2017).
-Listen to some of our club members share the history of the club, about our area of kuleana, and what we do!
+Listen to some of our club’s most beloved and long time members as they share the history of the club, our kūleana, and what we do!